 The remote control may malfunction due to local radio waves.
 If this occurs, unlock and lock the car at the door lock with the integrated key.
-If the car can no longer be locked with a remote

 If the car can no longer be locked with a remote control, the battery in the remote control is discharged.
 Use this remote control during an extended drive; this will recharge the battery, page 18.